B0-B/DirtyMike/README.md

 > Password: ...
 ```
 `Note:` If run on servers where the process should be kept alive, please set the detatch in the build.sh to `true`.
-Repeat this with every host you want!
+Repeat this with arbitrary hosts.

 ### 6. Monitoring
 Go to [c3pool.com](https://c3pool.com/en/) and enter your wallet address to monitor all servers (workers) which mine to your wallet!

 ### Congratulations you have just started your own miner.